BevisJane/points-incentive-861938/README.md

 2. Keep changes focused and relevant.
 3. Update documentation when behavior changes.
 4. Include tests if the project has a test suite.
+5. Explain the purpose of the change clearly.

+## Maintenance

+This README should remain aligned with the repository.